-An option spread is any combination of long and short options for the same underlying asset, but with different stike prices and sometimes even different expiration dates between the long and short options.
+An option spread is a term for any combination of long and short options for the same underlying asset, but with different strike prices and sometimes even different expiration dates between both the long and short options.

 Each option within an option spread is typically referred to as a leg of the spread.
 So an option spread would have at least two legs.

 There are several ways to categorize option spreads.
 Let’s start with the most basic terminology first, which are credit and debit spreads.
 The focus here between these terms is the price of a spread, which can be easily calculated by summing up the prices of each option within the spread.

 An option spread with a negative price is called a debit spread and requires an investment to establish the position.
 In contrast, a credit spread is an option spread with a positive price, leading to the receipt of funds upon opening the position.

 Credit spread = receive payment for opening, requires payment to close

 Debit spread = requires payment to open, receive payment for closing